Skip to main content

 Typical pectin levels:

-Above 2.0% pectin, gels become brittle and develop unpleasant 'rubbery' texture.
+Above 2.0% pectin, gels tend to become brittle and develop an unpleasant ‘rubbery’ texture.
 Below 0.5%, gels are unreliable even at optimal pH and Brix.
 The calculator warns when pectin levels fall outside the functional range.

 Pectin Type Modifiers: Rapid vs Slow-Set

 Rapid-set pectin is preferred for pâte de fruit because it sets quickly as the mixture cools, preventing fruit settling or phase separation.
-However, it's less forgiving = you have a narrow working window (3-5 minutes at 85-90°C) to deposit into molds before premature gelling.
+However, it is less forgiving — you have a narrow working window (a few minutes) to deposit into moulds before premature gelling, and it needs a relatively high finished pH.

 Production Tip: For complex shapes or multi-color layering, use slow-set pectin at 1.2-1.4% to extend working time.
 For simple rectangular molds where speed matters, use rapid-set at 1.0-1.2%.
 The calculator optimizes pectin level based on your selected type.